Foster to Adopt in Ontario: How the CAS Pathway Actually Works

 Adoption through the Children's Aid Society in Ontario requires that a child first be placed in Extended Society Care (ESC).
 This is the legal status created by the Child, Youth and Family Services Act, 2017 (CYFSA) that replaced the old "Crown Wardship" designation.

 An ESC order is made by the Ontario Court of Justice when the court determines that a child cannot be safely returned to their birth parents, and that no other less-disruptive option (such as a supervision order or placement with kin) is appropriate.
-ESC gives the CAS full legal custody of the child.
+ESC places the child in the CAS's extended care and makes the CAS the child's legal guardian.

 Once a child is in Extended Society Care: